Bianca-Ribeiro-0/Bianca-Ribeiro-0/README.md

 ## Hi there 👋

 - I'm currently studying computer science at UAM
-- I'm also specializing in Full Stack Java development at EBAC!
+- I'm also specializing in Full Stack Java development!

 <div>